Target Set Selection in Dense Graph Classes

-Note that every type induces either a clique or an independent set in $G$ and two types are either joined by a complete bipartite graph or no edge between vertices of the two types is present in $G.$ Thus, we use the notion of a \emph{type graph} -- that is a graph $T_G$ representing the graph $G$ and its neighborhood diversity decomposition in the following way.
-The vertices of type graph $T_G$ are the neighborhood types of the graph $G$ and two such vertices are joined by an edge if all the vertices of corresponding types are joined by an edge.
-We would like to point out that it is possible to compute the neighborhood diversity of a graph in linear time~\cite{Lampis12}.
+Note that every type induces either a clique or an independent set in $G$ and two types are either joined by a complete bipartite graph or no edge between vertices of the two types is present in $G.$ Thus, we use a notion of a \emph{type graph}, that is, a graph~$T_G$ representing the graph $G$ and its neighborhood diversity decomposition in the following way.
+The vertices of the type graph $T_G$ are the types $C_1,\dots,C_w$ and two such vertices are joined by an edge if all the vertices of corresponding types are adjacent.
+It is possible to compute the neighborhood diversity of a graph in linear time~\cite{Lampis12}.

-\heading{Twin cover.} More recently, Ganian~\cite{Ganian11} defined the {\em twin cover number}.
-We begin with an auxiliary definition.
-If two vertices $u,v$ have the same neighborhood type and $e = \{u,v\}$ is an edge of the graph, we say that $e$ is a {\em twin edge}.
+\subparagraph{Twin Cover} If two vertices $u,v$ have the same neighborhood type and $e = \{u,v\}$ is an edge of the graph, we say that $e$ is a \emph{twin edge}.